 RoamGuru Roam Guru

-Snowdonia in Summer: A 5-Day Mountain Survival Guide
+Snowdonia in Summer: A Field Guide to Surviving the Siege Season

 Snowdonia National Park

-Snowdonia in Summer: A 5-Day Mountain Survival Guide
+Snowdonia in Summer: A Field Guide to Surviving the Siege Season

-What nobody tells you about hiking Wales' highest peaks when the midges are biting and the car parks fill by 6 AM
+What nobody tells you about hiking Wales' highest peaks when the midges are biting, the car parks fill by 6 AM, and the weather can't decide whether to bless or punish you

 The first time I stood on Snowdon's summit in July, I watched a man propose to his girlfriend while wearing Crocs.
 She said yes.
 He promptly twisted his ankle on the descent and had to be helicoptered off.
 That's Snowdonia in summer for you—equal parts magical and completely unhinged.